henderjon/weights_and_measures/README.md

 # henderjon/weights_and_measures

-a useful set of weights and measures
+a useful set of weights and measures.
+Note that the PHP namespace is `WM`.

 Peruse the tests or, if present, the examples directory to see usage.